 Despite the pandemic situation, this challenging year is very successful for the Aventus Group.
 Lending volumes grew steadily in all key markets.
 For instance, the loan issuance growth rate in October 2020 was 42% higher than in October 2019.
 The Group currently has more than 4,5 million registered clients.

-Aventus Group has also significantly improved its debt to assets ratio, decreasing it from 76% (at the beginning of 2020) to less than 59% (currently).
+Aventus Group has also significantly improved its debt-to-assets ratio, decreasing it from 76% (at the beginning of 2020) to less than 59% (currently).

 Currently, the Group employs more than 1 100 professionals in different locations.

 Aventus Group passed the exam of the first wave of the pandemic very successfully.
-Can you remind, especially for those investors, who joined your business partner PeerBerry later, what was the key to your outstanding performance?
+Can you remind, especially for those investors who joined your business partner PeerBerry later, what was the key to your outstanding performance?

 We were successful, not because we were simply lucky in the first wave of the pandemic.
 We were prepared for it.
-This crisis has shown very clearly who has financial muscles, and who has a large debt only.
+This crisis has shown very clearly who has financial muscles and who has a large debt only.

-In both business and personal life, I advise everyone not to borrow more than you can give back, especially if it needs to be done in a relatively short time.
+In both business and personal life, I advise everyone not to borrow more than they can give back, especially if it needs to be done in a relatively short time.
 If you only pretend you are financially capable, your weaknesses will come to the surface very quickly – as soon as the first problems are encountered.

 Would you like to have a friend to whom you lent your money, and he/she doesn’t give your money back to you?
 I’m sure – not.
 Maybe you will forgive such a friend, but I doubt you will lend him your money again.
 In this business, it is the same.
 We don’t lend again to those who don’t want to give us money back.
 Investors would also not lend to us if we did not repay.
 Simple.
 Our investors are our partners with whom we want to have a long-term partnership, and the only way to have it is to keep promises.
-Our only strategy in terms of the partnership with investors is to settle with all investors on the agreed time.
+Our only strategy in terms of the partnership with investors is to settle with all investors at the agreed time.
 There are no other options here.

 What threats do you see in the second wave of the pandemic, and how is Aventus Group prepared for it?

-Aventus Group’s debt to assets ratio has decreased to less than 59%.
+Aventus Group’s debt-to-assets ratio has decreased to less than 59%.
 This means that our liabilities to PeerBerry investors are significantly less than at the beginning of this year.

 As in the past, we continue to accumulate at least 10% of our loan portfolio to settle efficiently and smoothly with PeerBerry investors in any situation.